A lot of this tutorial talks about the app or web which is the heart of the ETP coaching experience (it’s free to members):

 (EMMA is the Eat To Perform algorithm that helps coaches customize your plan)

 If you aren’t doing the plan (there are lot’s of reasons people can’t for one reason or another) and your weight is under the goal EMMA WILL 100% give you more food, that’s how the system works.
 The system assumes you are doing the plan since ETP is a coaching service, right now, the best solution during moments like this is to just not enter your weight or use “Ask A Coach” in your journal and a coach can pull your plan down for you.

 5. How long does someone stay in a Fat Loss phase and why did EMMA give me food in a Fat Loss phase when I hit my goal?

 Someone will stay in a Fat Loss phase as long as they are hitting goals, the goals are set lower as the coaches see fit and are lowered on the next review (you can also message your coach to ask for weight goal to be lowered once you have hit a goal).
 The system default is 42 days with 2 cycles, the second cycle is optional.

 6. My fat loss cycle just ended but I still have weight to lose, what happens now?

 The success of any deficit cycle always depends on how you were eating previous to that.
 Most people are aware that they just can’t diet forever but they have no real way of determining what “normal” really is.
 This is where our recomp cycle is a game changer for most folks.
 It naturally brings you to “normal” as fast as possible with little to no weight gain (people often go lower than their fat loss low) and that sets up a better deficit the next time a fat loss cycle is determined to be the course of action.
-Here is an article on why people lose fat when they aren’t in fat loss.

 7. How long do I stay in recomp before I should consider another Fat Loss cycle?